mtakeshi1/concurrencytests/concurrency-checker-core/CurrentlyWorkingOn.md

 - Locks and other interesting checkpoints
   - java.util.concurrent.atomic.*
   - lock.tryLock -> the checkpoint after the lock tryLock should check for lock acquisition by checking the return value
+- BlockCause should carry the information about the resource so it knows if is blocked by anything other than locks / monitor.
+That way, we can let the scheduler know if a thread can proceed or not (for instance, if the BlockCause is THREAD_JOIN and it carries the thread that is being joined in, it can check for Thread.isAlive)
 - add checkpoint for exception catching
 - callbacks should be invoked by the scheduler thread and not by the actor threads
 - Unsafe?